Skip links

 Plans under the agreement indicate that the three nations will oversee and promote the Virunga Landscape as a whole for the sake of community and livelihood development as well as conservation.
 Since they used to rely directly on resources inside the Virunga regions, Byamukama observed that preservation of such species relied so much on the communities around these regions.

-Before this is implemented or decided upon, he added, all stakeholders would be contacted to ensure that any unresolved problems are harmonized before hand.
+Before this is implemented or decided upon, he added, all stakeholders would be contacted to ensure that any unresolved problems are harmonized beforehand.
 Those mentioned include local government officials, various conservation organizations, and the nearby towns surrounding many National Parks.

-Currently maintaining these areas are Institue Congolias Pour la Conservation de la Nature in Democratic Republic of Congo, Uganda Wildlife Authority for Uganda, and Rwanda Development Board for Rwanda.
+Currently, maintaining these areas are Institue Congolias Pour la Conservation de la Nature in the Democratic Republic of Congo, Uganda Wildlife Authority for Uganda, and the Rwanda Development Board for Rwanda.
 Three nations have been collaborating on issues related to the preservation of wildlife in the Virunga and this treaty if ratified would help to deepen their connection, according to the Public Relations office of Uganda Wildlife Authority.